AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added support for arrays and 2D arrays of 16 and 64 bit integers in message definitions
 - Fixed bug where 2D arrays of 32 bit integers would have elements of type ``float`` in python.
 - Fixed the ``Identity()`` method in avsEigenMRP library.
+- Fixed the ``SpiceInterface::initTimeData()`` method to write epoch strings with microsecond precision instead of 0.1 second precision to prevent SPICE errors when epochs ending with seconds higher than 59.95 seconds got rounded up to 60.0 seconds

 Version 2.3.0 (April 5, 2024)